Florida Panthers

 Miami is a fair-weather sports town, so the team’s recent success has led to full, hopping houses; the team, I’m sure, is hoping these recent playoff runs translate to similar long-term attendance success as enjoyed in Tampa.
 But hockey is very much a niche in South Florida, and for years the product on the ice was mediocre.
 Add the threat of a lengthy commute, and this meant thousands of empty seats every game.
 The passionate fans that showed up couldn’t offset the so-so crowds, and the meh overall vibe of the place dropped it down the ranking.

 The arena itself, like all rinks built since the Clinton Administration, is a fine building.
-Built in 1998, Amerant Bank Arena is in immaculate shape, with everything still looking fresh.
+Built in 1998, Amerant Bank Arena is in immaculate shape.
 It’s surrounded on the outside by well-manicured landscaping, giving it a distinctive “Florida vibe”.
 Onsite parking is easy and plentiful with 7,000 spots.
 And while there are wetlands to the west, the arena borders a huge mall, giving hockey fans the option of some chain eateries for pre or post-gaming (though the long drive home would really cut down on the drinks).

 The arena signage on this place should be digital so it can be changed easily given Amerant Bank is the 83rd name since it opened in 1998 (actually, it’s “only” 7, but it’s hard to keep up).
-Whatever it’s officially called, I just call it far.
+Whatever it’s called, I just call it far.
+Hence, the lower ranking.